tursilion/spacefight/readme.md

 -Fighter ships
 -Lightbulbs ;)

-Up and Down to change speed
+Up and Down to change speed (E and X)
-Left and Right to change shields
+Left and Right to change shields (S and D)
-When a ship is displayed, press fire to attack it, or wait to let it pass.
+When a ship is displayed, press fire (space) to attack it, or wait to let it pass.

 If you do not destroy an enemy ship, it will shoot you as it leaves.
 If you do destroy an enemy ship, you get 100-400 points